jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 - Stata (code was last run with version 15)
   - `estout` (as of 2018-05-12)
   - `rdrobust` (as of 2019-01-05)
-  - the program "`0_setup.do`" will install all dependencies locally, and should be run once.
+  - the program" `0_setup.do`" will install all dependencies locally, and should be run once.
 - Python 3.6.4
   - `pandas` 0.24.2
   - `numpy` 1.16.4
-  - the file "`requirements.txt`" lists these dependencies, please run "`pip install -r requirements.txt`" as the first step.
+  - the file "`requirements.txt`" lists these dependencies, please run" `pip install -r requirements.txt`" as the first step.
 See [https://pip.readthedocs.io/en/1.1/requirements.html](https://pip.readthedocs.io/en/1.1/requirements.html) for further instructions on using the "`requirements.txt`" file.
 - Intel Fortran Compiler version 20200104
 - Matlab (code was run with Matlab Release 2018a)
 - R 3.4.3
   - `tidyr` (0.8.3)
   - `rdrobust` (0.99.4)
-  - the file "`0_setup.R`" will install all dependencies (latest version), and should be run once prior to running other programs.
+  - the file" `0_setup.R`" will install all dependencies (latest version), and should be run once prior to running other programs.

 Portions of the code use bash scripting, which may require Linux.